The Early Years

 Below (left to right):

 Two of the most famous dies are the solid silver dies created for the seal for stamping the Great Seal of Scotland.
 The Seal, cast in wax, is attached to official documents to confer royal assent by the reigning Monarch and is believed to date back to 1094.
 The design of the Great Seal of Scotland is the responsibility of the Lord Lyon King of Arms.
+Alexander Kirkwood & Son made the Great Seal of King George VI (1956-1952), pictured.

 Alexander Kirkwood & Son also created the prestigious ‘Livingstone Medal’, awarded by the Royal Scottish Geographical Society in recognition of ‘outstanding public service in which geography has played an important part, either by exploration, by administration, or in other directions where its principles have been applied to the benefit of the human race.’
 Over the years, recipients have included Sir Edmund Hillary, Sir Ranulph Fiennes, HRH The Duke of Edinburgh, Michael Palin and Sir David Attenborough.